 "Directors should have a sound understanding of the material risks faced by the issuer and how to manage them.
-The board should regularly verify that the issuer has appropriate processes that identify and manage potential and material risks"
+The board should regularly verify that the issuer has appropriate processes that identify and manage potential and material risks."

-- 6.1 In compliance with NZX Code Recommendation 6.1, PGG Wrightson has in place a risk management framework for its business to manage existing risks and to report the material risks facing the business and how these are being managed.
-The Board receives and reviews regular reports. - It is the responsibility of the Board to monitor the broader risk management processes in place to identify and manage potential and relevant risks.
-Directors have a sound understanding of the key risks faced by the business.
+6.1 In compliance with NZX Code Recommendation 6.1, PGG Wrightson has in place a risk management policy and framework for its business to manage existing risks and to report the material risks facing the business and how these are being managed.